magento-research/devcert/README.md

   res.send('Hello Secure World!');
 });

-getDevelopmentCertificate('localhost', { installCertutil: true }).then((ssl) => {
+getDevelopmentCertificate('myapp').then((ssl) => {
   https.createServer(ssl, app).listen(3000);
 });
 ```

-Now open https://localhost:3000 and voila - your page loads with no scary
+Now open https://myapp:3000 (assuming host configuration, or otherwise https://localhost:3000) and voila
-warnings or hoops to jump through.
+- your page loads with no scary warnings or hoops to jump through.

-> Certificates are cached by name, so two calls for
-`getDevelopmentCertificate('foo')` will return the same key and certificate.
-The
-first argument to `getDevelopmentCertificate` is used as the common name so that
-the certificate can be accessed by `https://foo` as well as `https://localhost`.

-### installCertutil option
+### Certificate Installation

- devcert currently takes a single option: `installCertutil`.
-If true, devcert
- will attempt to install some software necessary to tell Firefox (and Chrome,
- only on Linux) to trust your development certificates.
-This is not required,
- but without it, you'll need to tell Firefox to trust these certificates
- manually.

 Thankully, Firefox makes this easy.
 There's a point-and-click wizard for
-importing and trusting a certificate, so if you don't provide `installCertutil:
-true` to devcert, devcert will instead automatically open Firefox and kick off
+importing and trusting a certificate - devcert will instead automatically
-this wizard for you.
-Simply follow the prompts to trust the certificate.
+open Firefox and kick off this wizard for you.
+Simply follow the prompts to
-**Reminder: you'll only need to do this once per machine**

-**Note:** Chrome on Linux **requires** `installCertutil: true`, or else you'll
-face the scary browser warnings every time.
-Unfortunately, there's no way to
-tell Chrome on Linux to trust a certificate without install certutil.
+trust the certificate.

 The software installed varies by OS: